The greatest mistake we make is living in constant fear that we will make one. – John Maxwell

 It’s probably safe to say that we all experience fear of some kind throughout our lives.
 This fear often results from a level of uncertainty that we have about something.
 Moreover, it prevents us from taking the necessary actions we want to take in order to achieve a desired outcome.
-This consequently can diminish our levels of self-esteem, and can therefore hold us back from taking the necessary actions in other areas of our lives.
+This consequently can diminish our levels of self-esteem, and can, therefore, hold us back from taking the necessary actions in other areas of our lives.

 In many ways, it seems that if we are unable to effectively manage and overcome a fear that we tend to experience in particular situations, that this fear will likely spread like a virus into other areas of our lives and cripple us emotionally in many more — and sometimes unforeseen — ways.

-Fears rob us of our self-esteem, self-confidence and self-belief.
+Fears rob us of our self-esteem, self-confidence, and self-belief.
 The more we indulge in them, the deeper we plunge into the abyss of emotional turmoil and the paralysis of inaction, which can affect all areas of our lives.

-Even though on the surface fears seem unhealthy, they do however serve us by revealing that we are in fact lacking in experience, knowledge and understanding.
+Even though on the surface fears seem unhealthy, they do however serve us by revealing that we are in fact lacking in experience, knowledge, and understanding.

-Within this article I will take you through a five step process that you can use at any time to help you overcome the fears you experience on a daily basis.
+Within this article, I will take you through a five-step process that you can use at any time to help you overcome the fears you experience on a daily basis.
 All you need to do is simply work through these steps in the sequence provided to progressively eliminate your fear.
 Keep in mind though, that you may need to move through this fear elimination process several times in order to gain maximum value.
 Let me quickly explain how this is relevant.

 Dig Deep by Asking Questions

-When we ask a question such as: “Why am I feeling afraid?” we are initially likely get a surface response.
-The first answer we receive will give us a glimpse into the reasons behind the fear, however this may not be the real reason why we are afraid.
+When we ask a question such as: “Why am I feeling afraid?” we initially get a surface response.
+The first answer we receive will give us a glimpse into the reasons behind the fear, however, this may not be the real reason why we are afraid.
 As such we need to dig deeper by asking the question again, again and again.
 Only once the question has been asked several times will we start unveiling the real reasons why we’re afraid.

 The same applies to this fear elimination process.
 The more you use it, the deeper insights you will gain, and the more likely you will be able to eliminate the hold that your fear has over your life.

-The Five Step Process for How to Eliminate Fear
+The Five-Step Process for How to Eliminate Fear

-Here is an outline of the five step process we will work through today to help you overcome your fear:
+Here is an outline of the five-step process we will work through today to help you overcome your fear:

 - Define your problem/fear and the consequences.